kkaleidoskull/kkaleidoskull/README.md

 i dont really have my own personality so i tend to copy people. i act very differently around different people. i always try to be nice though PLS lmk if im bothering you or something. i wont be offended if you just tell me

+im not scary!! pls dont hesitate to interact w me. im more scared of you than you are of me /silly . if you like fnaf and or aftoncest bmf giggles

 pretty much the only fandom im in/i care about is fnaf/dsaf. i wont get your references /lh

 im problematic, dni/block if you dont like that. im proship, profic and pro non-harmful paras (strictly anti-c for harmful paras)